Digital marketing is the application of a set of digital media marketing strategies.

 Web 3.0 takes into account our tastes, preferences, habits and even context.
-But in contrast to all the benefits and improvements of navigation that it has brought with it, we find the negative factor that our privacy is stored, with all the controversy that this has brought with it and the need to apply a data protection law of all internet users.
+But in return for all the navigation benefits and improvements you have brought with it, we find the negative factor that our privacy is stored, with all the controversy that this has brought with it and the need to apply a data protection law of all Internet users.

 Web 4.0 proposes a new model of interaction with the user more complete and personalized,offering concrete and customized solutions to the needs of the navigator.

 It is a much more active website and functions as a virtual assistant with artificial intelligence.
 Current virtual assistants understand language and rely on previous actions, preferences, and other user-specific factors.

 On the other hand, Web 4.0 is much more interactive.
 The large amount of information thanks to big data,machine learning and the improvement of current attendees allow maximum customization and optimization of tasks.